AlterMundi-MonitoreoyControl/Proyecto-Incubadora/src/embedded/test/TESTING.md

 print(gpio.read(GPIOREEDS_UP), gpio.read(GPIOREEDS_DOWN))
 ```

-When the sensor is near the himan, it switches to 0.
+When the sensor is near the magnet, it switches to 0.
 Test both the upper and lower sensors.

 ### Test Resistor